sablier-labs/docs/docs/concepts/05-governance.md

 :::

-## Multisig Addresses
+## Admins

-Here are the multisig addresses that are currently administering the Sablier Protocol:
+Here are the addresses that are currently administering the Sablier Protocol.
+Most of them are Safe multi-signature wallets.

 | Chain           | Address                                                                                                                          |
 | :-------------- | :------------------------------------------------------------------------------------------------------------------------------- |